How Long Can You Go to Jail for Sexual Assault?

 The National Sexual Violence Resource Center (NSVRC) reports that one in five women and one in 71 men will be victims of sexual assault at some point in their lives.
 Additionally, one in four girls and one in six boys will be the victim of a sex crime before they turn 18.

 If you or someone in your family is charged with unwanted sexual contact or sexual assault against someone, you need to understand the potential consequences of these crimes.
-You should also seek legal representation for these criminal charges since being convicted of these crimes can lead to serious penalties and jail time.
+You should also seek an experienced sex crimes lawyer for these criminal charges since being convicted of these crimes can lead to serious penalties and jail time.

 Understanding Sex Crimes in Michigan